ahmedmmkms/b2b-marketplace/docs/ai_agent_task_plan.md

 - All endpoints must match `openapi.yaml` exactly.
 - Use ULIDs as strings; no DB-generated IDs.
 - Return RFC7807 error bodies for 4xx/5xx.
+- Mention if any env variables or secrets are required to be added at deployment

 ---